-8.15 Once the response has been sent by the Panel Chair, the Complaints & Compliments Team will send the Stage 2 completion letter by post or email to the customer to advise that our internal procedures have now been exhausted.
+- 8.15 Once the response has been sent by the Panel Chair, the Complaints Team will send the Stage 2 completion letter by post or email to the customer to advise that our internal procedures have now been exhausted.
 The communication will confirm that the customer retains the right to refer their complaint to the Housing Ombudsman Service for independent review.
-Contact details for the Housing Ombudsman Service will be included.
+Contact details for the Housing Ombudsman Service will be included. - 8.16 Gestures of goodwill offered to a customer as a result of identified service failures in no way impact or are meant to deter a customer from exercising their ability to refer their complaint to the Housing Ombudsman Service.
+A gesture of goodwill is an acknowledgement only that we could have, and should have, done something better.